gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 ---

-### 💡 What Just Happened?
+### 💡 What just happened?

-By storing multiple values as a collection, we’ve gained:
+By storing multiple values as a collection:

-* Cleaner and more manageable code
+* We have been able to manage information well - since we are keeping multiple data points together in a data container and calling it by a single name
-* Ability to perform useful operations in one line
+* We now have the ability to perform useful operations on these multiple data points by using Pyton's builtin functions : `sum(), max(), min()`.
+The coding effort has gone down significantly in doing so.
-* Less chances of making manual errors
+* Since we are no more writing lengthy expressions involving multiple variables names , the chances of making manual errors has been greatly reduced

-You’ve now seen how Python lets us move **from writing more code** to writing **better code**.
+You should be able to clearly see how we have moved **from writing more code** to writing **better code**.

 ---

-### 🎯 A Quick Recap Before We Move Ahead
+### 🎯 A quick recap

 * **Variables** are still the best tool when we need to store **a single value**.
 * But when we have **multiple related values**, it’s much better to use a **data structure** like the one we just used.